jtlapp/subtap/README.md

                        number (e.g. -r10) or a range of subtest numbers (e.g.
                        -r10..14) or a comma-delimited list of subtest numbers and ranges (e.g. -r7,10..14,16).
 Spaces are not allowed.

+  --stderr=<w>         Write each test file's stderr to <w>.
+See --stdout,
+                       replacing 'stdout' with 'stderr'. (default --stderr=each)

+  --stdout=<w>         Write each test file's stdout to <w>, which is one of the
+                       following destinations: (default --stdout=end)

+                         <file>: the file at path <file>, which must begin with
+                                  '/' or '.' (e.g. --stdout=./output.txt)
+                         mix   : mixed in subtap's stdout; helps locate hanging code (use with -c10 to prevent overwriting) each  : in subtap's stdout after each test runs end   : in subtap's stdout after all tests have run none  : the bit bucket; discard the file's stdout

   -tN --timeout=N      Timeout after N milliseconds of inactivity.
 To disable
                        the timeout, set N to 0. (default -t3000, or 3 seconds)